-- Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults at FSM whom they can approach if they are worried about any problems. - Plan opportunities within the curriculum for children to develop the skills they need to recognise, assess and manage risk (including online safety) appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Identify children who may benefit from early help.
+- Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults at FSM whom they can approach if they are worried about any problems. - Plan opportunities within the curriculum for children to develop the skills they need to recognise, assess and manage risk (including online safety) appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside of the school and/or can occur between children outside of these environments.
+Staff (especially the DSL & DDSLs) should consider whether pupils are at risk of abuse or exploitation outside of their families i.e. sexual and criminal exploitation - Ensure they know who the designated safeguarding lead (DSL) and deputy DSLs are and know how to contact them. - Have an understanding of Early Help and be prepared to identify children who may benefit from early help.
 Early help means providing support as soon as a problem emerges - In the context of early help, staff will notify colleagues and/or parents of any concerns about their child(ren), and provide them with, or signpost them to, opportunities to change the situation. - Liaise with other agencies that support pupils and provide early help. - Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
-If the DSL is not contactable immediately a DDSL should be informed.
-Use FSM Safeguarding Concern Form. - If the disclosure is an allegation against a member of staff they will follow the allegations' procedures (Annex 9). - Follow the procedures set out by HSCP and take account of guidance issued by the DfE. - Support pupils in line with their child protection plan. - Treat information with confidentiality but never promising to "keep a secret". - Notify DSL of any child on a child protection plan who has unexplained absence. - Ensure they know who the designated safeguarding lead (DSL) and deputy DSL are and know how to contact them.
+If the DSL is not contactable immediately, a DDSL should be informed.
+Use FSM Safeguarding Concern Form. - Be prepared to refer directly to social care, and the police if appropriate if there is a risk of significant harm and the DSL or DDSL is not available. - If the disclosure is an allegation against a member of staff they will follow the allegations' procedures (Annex 9). - Follow the procedures set out by HSCP and take account of guidance issued by the DfE. - Support pupils in line with their child protection plan. - Treat information with confidentiality but never promising to "keep a secret". - Notify DSL or DDSL of any child on a child protection plan or Child in need plan who has unexplained absence. - Have an awareness of the Child Protection Policy, the Safeguarding and Welfare Policy, The Staff Code of Conduct and Behaviour Policy and procedures relating to the safeguarding response for children who go missing from education and the role of the DSL.